Tips for Teaching Possessive Tense

 Have each child find something to “possess.”
 If Rosanna picks up a doll, she will say, “This is Rosanna’s doll.”
 Her arm would be around the doll showing she possesses the doll.
-If you have three children, you could put the doll on the rug and have one child pick it up as though finding it laying there lost.
+If you have multiple children, you could put the doll on the rug and have one child pick it up as though finding it laying there.
 He would ask, “Whose doll is this?”
 One of the other children would answer, “It’s Rosanna’s doll.”
 Then the child who found the doll would give it to Rosanna who would wrap her arm around it, showing it belonged to her.

 Play a Game

-To let children practice writing the possessive, write the names of the children in the class on the board, or if the names are displayed on the word wall, instruct the class to choose the name of a classmate, and then choose an object that will belong to that person.
+To let children practice writing the possessive, write the names of the children in the class on the board, or if the names are displayed on the word wall, instruct the class to choose a name of a classmate, and then choose an object that will belong to that person.
 They can write “Jane’s bear” and illustrate it.
-Next they will choose another name and another object to write and illustrate.
+Next, they will choose another name and another object to write and illustrate.
 Depending on the amount of time you have, children could cut pictures of objects out of old magazines and use them in their illustrations.